 Often, a tooth extraction is required when the tooth is damaged beyond repair by decay or damage.
 This is the most common reason for tooth extraction.
 However, it’s not the only reason for pulling teeth.
-Below is a list of situations that may require tooth extraction-
+Here are some of the reasons you may need a tooth pulled:

 - FRACTURED TOOTH | A severely fractured tooth can be grounds for a tooth extraction.

-Call us today if you are in the Mansfield, TX, Grand Prairie or Arlington, TX, area to schedule a visit and see what makes our practice so great!
+Call us today if you are in the Arlington TX area to schedule a visit and see what makes our practice so great!

 Tooth Extraction Process